 The following is a design for a separately

 quenched super regen receiver I first tried in early 1992.
-It worked far
+It is

-better than any other solid state design, so I built a portable version
+It worked far better than any other solid state design, so I built a portable

-for use during my commuting from the Blue Mountains to Sydney on the train.
+version for use during my daily commuting on the train.
+Running off 10x

 The heart of the receiver is Q2 which is a Hartley oscillator, with its tuned circuit in the base circuit.
 It determines the frequency of oscillation and hence the receiving frequency.